Understanding GDPR: Key Rights and Penalties

 CleverTap provides functionalities that enable organizations to access personal data and generate compliance reports, which aligns with GDPR's requirement for users to access their data.
 The platform also allows for the removal of user data upon request, addressing the right to be forgotten under GDPR and the deletion requirements outlined in the CCPA.

-Furthermore, an incident reporting system is incorporated, facilitating prompt responses to any data breaches and ensuring accountability in case of security incidents.
+CleverTap includes built-in opt-out options and an incident reporting system, facilitating prompt responses to data breaches and ensuring accountability in case of security incidents.

 These features collectively aid organizations in managing the challenges associated with GDPR and CCPA compliance while promoting a framework for user privacy protection.